Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 There's two main ways to arrest someone.

-The negative is The person is entitled to a probable cause hearing because since the nature of the rest was so quick, right?
+The negative is the person is entitled to a probable cause hearing because since the nature of the arrest was so quick, right, they need to make sure that you actually had enough PC and it was, how do I say this?

 It was worthy of an arrest.

-But it's just something that since you, you know, we're able to get it faster, it allows the defense another situation to be able to challenge the probable cause.
+But it's just something that since you, you know, were able to get it faster, it allows the defense another situation to be able to challenge the probable cause.

 If you're indicted by a grand jury, then you're not afforded this probable cause hearing, aka a preliminary hearing.

-And that's where Blueface's counsel can go ahead and start to grill the detectives on hey, do you really have probable cause?
+And that's where Blueface's counsel can go ahead and start to grill the detectives on, hey, do you really have probable cause?

 So I would not be surprised if Blueface and his legal team waived their preliminary hearing, right?